MS Queen Victoria: Cunard rendezvous

 On 5 June 2012 all three Queens met again but this time in Southampton to celebrate the Diamond Jubilee of Queen Elizabeth II.

 On 6 May 2014 all three Queens met up for the first time in Lisbon, Portugal, in preparation for Queen Mary 2s 10th birthday.
 All three on departure sailed in a one-line formation to Southampton.
 On 9 May both Queen Elizabeth and Queen Victoria led in single file, Queen Mary 2 up the Southampton channel, with both ships docking in a bow to bow formation performing a birthday salute to Queen Mary 2.
 Later on, all three sisters gather for a fireworks display in which Queen Mary 2 led the vessels back down the channel.

 On 25 May 2015 the three "Queens" were at Liverpool celebrating 175 years of the formation of the Cunard Line, which was formed and based in the city.
-At low tide, the three ships stopped in line in the middle of the River Mersey, bow to stern, manoeuvred 180 degrees in full synchronisation with each other, which was described as a river dance, and then formed an arrow side by side.
+At low tide, the three ships stopped in line in the middle of the River Mersey, bow to stern, maneuvered 180 degrees in full synchronisation with each other, which was described as a river dance, and then formed an arrow side by side.
 Queen Mary 2 was in the centre with her bow in line with the Cunard Building at the Pier Head.
 The Royal Air Force Red Arrows aerobatics team performed a flypast in Vic formation, emitting red, white and blue smoke, over the vessels.
 An estimated 1.3 million people lined the river banks to witness the spectacle.